RobThree/IdGen/README.md

 However, using the `MaskConfig` class you can tune the structure of the created Id's to your own needs; you can use 45 bits for the timestamp (≈1114 years), 2 bits for the generator-id and 16 bits for the sequence to allow, for example, generating 65536 id's per millisecond per generator distributed over 4 hosts/threads giving you a total of 262144 id's per millisecond.
 As long as all 3 parts (timestamp, generator and sequence) add up to 63 bits you're good to go!

-The **timestamp**-part of the Id should speak for itselft; this is incremented every millisecond and represents the number of milliseconds since a certain epoch.
+The **timestamp**-part of the Id should speak for itself; this is incremented every millisecond<sup>[1](#note1)</sup> and represents the number of milliseconds since a certain epoch.
 By default IdGen uses 2015-01-01 0:00:00Z as epoch, but you can specify a custom epoch.

 The **generator-id**-part of the Id is the part that you 'configure'; it could correspond to a host, thread, datacenter or continent: it's up to you.
 However, the generator-id should be unique in the system: if you have several hosts generating Id's, each host should have it's own generator-id.
 This could be based on the hostname, a config-file value or even be retrieved from an coordinating service.
 Remember: a generator-id should be unique within the entire system to avoid collisions!